Numerical Solution¶

 Schur Complement: A Strategy for Efficiency¶

 Solving the full KKT system directly is still inefficient.
 The matrix is large, sparse, and indefinite.
 Axion employs the Schur complement method to create an even smaller, better-behaved system to solve.
-The strategy is to algebraically eliminate the velocity update \(\Delta \mathbf{u}\) and form a system that solves only for the constraint impulse update \(\Delta \boldsymbol{\lambda}\).
+The strategy is to algebraically eliminate the velocity update \(\Delta \mathbf{u}\) and form a system that solves only for the constraint force update \(\Delta \boldsymbol{\lambda}\).

 From the first block row of the KKT system, we express \(\Delta\mathbf{u}\) in terms of \(\Delta\boldsymbol{\lambda}\):